 Before you start the steps, this is for a PLAIN buttery pound cake.
 Some people like to bake in nuts, chocolate (cocoa), lemon or orange juice, berries, chocolate pieces, jelly beans, whatever.
 By all means, be creative.
 I wouldn’t mind dropping a Snickers Bar inside the middle of this batter to see what happened one day myself.

 But if you plan on doing something extra, might want to have those ingredients handy.

 Step #1: Your eggs and butter need to be room temperature.
 Don’t try to cheat around this process or it throws off your recipe mojo.
 Put your eggs in some hot water if you don’t take them out in time (read: not boiling water…) and leave your butter out for at least 30 minutes or so.
 Preheat oven 325 and Grease a 10″ bundt pan or 9 inch loaf pan with butter or shortening very liberally and dust with flour.

 Resist all temptations to put your finger in the butter.

-Step #2: Mix the butter and sugar together for 8 minutes…..about medium to medium high.
+Step #2: Mix all ingredients…..about medium to medium high for 3-4 minutes.
 Its very helpful if you have one of those Kitchen Aid Mixers, but for us amateurs, persistence will have to do.
 I was tapping my fingers by like minute 4…but as the butter and sugar get more and more mixed, it becomes lighter and fluffier.

 Disclaimer: I am not responsible for your weight gain.